braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 {% tabs %}
 {% tab Beginner - POST: Track users %}

-Here, you will write transformation code to define how you’d like to map various webhook values to Braze user profiles.
+Here, you can write transformation code to define how you want to map various webhook values to Braze user profiles.

-1. New transformations will include this default template in the **Transformation Code** section:
+1. New transformations have this default template in the **Transformation Code** section:
     ```
     // Here, we will define a variable, "brazecall", to build up a `/users/track` request
     // Everything from the incoming webhook is accessible via the special variable "payload"